humaffectneurolab/affective-pcc-temporal-sync/README.md

 - **window-level covariates:** one row per analysis window, with the audiovisual nuisance variables and time terms required by the analysis;
 - **atlas metadata:** ROI metadata used to define the network/region groupings.

-The scripts use `VISC_DATA_DIR` and `VISC_RESULTS_DIR` as the main path overrides.
-Additional dataset-specific path environment variables can be used where defined in the code.

 ### IS-RSA

 Before running `isrsa_analysis_cells.ipynb`, load the required local objects into the notebook namespace.
 Structurally: